A Covenant of Conscience

 Further, each of us, clergy, laity, and congregations, pledge to one another our spiritual and material support in fulfilling this covenant of conscience.

 To sign on to A Covenant of Conscience, complete the form below.
-Indicate whether you would like your support to be public or private and indicate whether you are clergy or lay.
-Personal contact information will remain confidential.
+Indicate whether you would like your support to be public or private and indicate whether you are clergy, laity, or a congregation.
+Contact information will remain confidential.